-Make sure you tell the contractor specifically that you want clean fill dirt when you order.
-Otherwise you might get the unscreened type, which may not be beneficial for the nature of your project.
+If you are not in range of Dirt Connections’ delivery services, make sure you tell your contractor specifically that you want clean fill dirt when you order.
+Otherwise, you might get the unscreened type, which may not be beneficial for the nature of your project.
 The contractor may even provide you with a certificate proving that the dirt has been thoroughly screened and that it does not contain any additives or foreign materials.

 Order a VA or MD Fill Dirt Delivery Today

 While unscreened dirt is normal to use, clean fill dirt is going to be the best option for your project.
 Especially if the project involves delicate precision, optimum stability, and safety for the environment.